La Casa de Lamentos (House of Laments) and La Casa de Brujas (the house of witches) are two haunted houses in Mexico.

-Now it is said you can hear the agonizing screams of the victims in the house, a pair of high heels can be heard walking through and cold spots can be felt.
+Now it is said you can hear the agonizing screams of the victims in the house.
+A pair of high heels can be heard walking through and cold spots can be felt.
 The show extranormal did an episode on the house turned museum in 2011.
 Some even say the ghost of Tadeo himself haunts the place, as he did not pay for his crimes during life.
 The museum opened in 2010 to the public and can be toured at only 45 pesos per person and they do a haunted house attraction sort of thing, with costumes and sound effects.
-Reviews seem mixed according to tripadvisor, a lot of 1 star reviews, a lot of 3 stars and few 5 stars.
-It’s apparently extremely cheesy, but to be honest, I’d probably be terrified myself.

 La Casa de Brujas

-Casa de Brujas (the Witches House) in Mexico City, is located on the eastern side of Plaza Rio de Janeiro, in the Roma neighborhood of Mexico City.
-It was built in 1908 by a British engineer named R. A. Pigenon .
+Casa de Brujas (the House of Witches) in Mexico City, is located on the eastern side of Plaza Rio de Janeiro, in the Roma neighborhood.
+It was built in 1908 by a British engineer named R. A. Pigenon.
 It is a gothic-style red brick structure.
-Ironically one of its roof structures looks similar to a witches hat.
-And right underneath the roof two niches and a window give the building the appearance of watching eyes.
+Ironically, one of its roof structures looks similar to a witch's hat.
+Rght underneath the roof, there are two niches and a window that give the building the appearance of eyes.

-It was commissioned by then president Porfirio Díaz as a way to commemorate the centennial celebration of Independence.
+It was commissioned by then president Porfirio Díaz, as a way to commemorate the centennial celebration of Independence.
 It was first a hotel then later turned into luxury apartments.
-After its remodeling the interior was given an Art Deco style.

-According to legend in the maids quarters lived a shaman Bárbara Guerrero nicknamed Pachita.
+According to legend, in the maid's quarters lived a curandera named, Bárbara Guerrero nicknamed Pachita.
 She had high profile clients visit her including politicians, business men and woman.
 They came to her whenever they needed to apply for a job.
 Some say she used to perform surgery with a knife healing her clients of their illnesses.

 Pachita always used the same kitchen knife for her surgeries, one covered with electrical tape on the handle.
 She never used anesthesia and yet, she said, she could literally remove organs from her patients and put others in their place.
 The impressive thing came at the conclusion of the surgery, because once the wound was closed, she rinsed with a little alcohol and placed bandages and, after a couple of hours, she sent her patients home, where they would have to rest for three days.
 She instructed all of them to take certain syrups and infusions and, following the treatment to the letter, by the fourth day her patients were able to carry out their daily activities.